lukewu1/WhatsHappenin/README.md

 # WhatsHappenin - Team 2

-Brief application description:

-Team Members: Kenneth Flowe, Aidan Donnelly, Alicia Zhang, Eric David, Luke Wu
+CSCI 3308 Section 12 Team 2 Project

+## Brief Application Description
 Curious about what's happening in the world?
-Our application allows users to drop pins around the world and tells them the local news at that location on a specific date.
+Our application allows users to drop pins around the world to tell them the local news at that specific location.
+WhatsHappenin brings the news to you based on your location of interest whether out of research for a particular area or out of simple curiosity.

-Technology Stack: HTML, postgress, javascript, SQL, NODE.JS
+## Contributors
+* Aidan Donnelly
+* Alicia Zhang
+* Eric David
+* Kenneth Flowe
+* Luke Wu

+## Technology Stack
+* HTML
+* PostgreSQL
+* JavaScript
+* SQL
+* Node.js
+* Bootstrap
+* Express.js
+* Handlebars.js
+* Docker

+## Prerequisites to Run Application
-Prerequisites: Standard web browser
+Standard web browser

+## Instructions To Run the Application
-Instructions on how to run the application: On the world map you will select a country and a date and you will recieve the most relevant news for this place and time.
+On the world map you will select a country and a date and you will recieve the most relevant news for this place and time.

-Running tests: Postman

-LINK:
+## Instructions To Run the Application Locally

+## How to Run Tests

+## Link to Deployed Application: